FedAVO: Improving Communication Efficiency in Federated Learning with African Vultures Optimizer

-In this study, we utilize the Mealpy \cite{van2023mealpy} Python library to implement AVO for HTO.
-The Python module Mealpy includes multiple population-based meta-heuristic techniques.
-For FedAvg, SGD optimizer was employed and the hyperparameters were left unchanged from their study.
+In this study, the FedAVG method utilizes the SGD optimizer, and the hyperparameters remain unchanged from their original study.
 The learning rate's set to 0.01, the momentum to 0.9, and the weight decay to 0.991.
-On the contrary, for FedAVO, we initialize a problem space with lower bounds and upper bounds of the hyperparameters as shown in table \ref{tab:4} and table \ref{tab:5}, and we initialize the population size ($ \alpha$) with 50.
+On the contrary, for FedAVO, we initialize a problem space with lower bounds and upper bounds of the hyperparameters as shown in table \ref{tab:4} and table \ref{tab:5}, and we initialize the population size ($\alpha$) with 50.
 For both algorithms, we set the batch size to 16 and the number of clients to 10.
-Further, we evaluate our proposed method with different number of clients (e.g., 5 clients, 7 clients).
-The local epochs number is set to 5 for each communication round in FedAvg training, but for FedAVO, we specify the local epochs number in the problem space for the hyperparameter tuning optimization.
-Table \ref{tab:3} contains the discussed training parameters for FedAVO and FedAVG.
-The boundaries of the hyperparameters depicted in table \ref{tab:4} and \ref{tab:5} vary with the data distribution type because with Non-IID distribution, a higher learning rate with lower momentum and weight decay is far more effective than a lower learning rate with higher momentum and weight decay.
-In FedAVO, Considering what we discussed in section \ref{sec:method}, the local epochs boundary is kept between 1 to 5 because a much higher number of local epochs will result in model overfitting.
+The local epochs number is set to 5 for each communication round in FedAvg training, but for FedAVO, we specify the local epochs number in the problem space for the HTO.
+The range of hyperparameters shown in Table \ref{tab:4} and \ref{tab:5} differs based on the type of data distribution.
+In the case of Non-IID distribution, a higher learning rate combined with lower momentum and weight decay proves to be more effective compared to a lower learning rate with higher momentum and weight decay.
+In the context of FedAVO, as discussed in Section \ref{sec:method}, the limit for local epochs is maintained between 1 and 5 to prevent model overfitting.
+Using a significantly higher number of local epochs would lead to overfitting of the model.